News & Media

 The American Indian Alaska Native Tourism Association (AIANTA) is a national nonprofit association of tribes, tribal businesses and entrepreneurs who promote leadership in education, training and technical assistance for Indian Country tourism.
 AIANTA’s mission is to define, introduce, grow and sustain American Indian and Alaska Native tourism that honors and sustains tribal traditions and values.

-The Chickasaw Nation is now accepting nominations through June 29 for the 2018 Dynamic Woman of the Year Award.
+The Chickasaw Nation is accepting applications for the Chickasaw School of Guitar.